Yours Faithfully (song)

 "Yours Faithfully" is a song by American singer Rebbie Jackson.
 A mid-tempo R&B jam written and produced by Eliot Kennedy and Pam Sheyne, it is the title track from her fourth album Yours Faithfully and it was released as its first single.

 Making a comeback to the music scene after nearly 10 years, Jackson signed to her brother Michael's label MJJ Music, which released the album and the single at the beginning of 1998.

-Despite Jackson promoting the release in the United States and Europe, and receiving mostly favourable reviews, the single failed to have much success, peaking at #76 in the US R&B charts, and #76 in the UK charts, this being Jackson's only chart entry in the UK.
+Despite Jackson promoting the release in the United States and Europe, and receiving mostly favourable reviews, the single failed to have much success, peaking at number 76 in the US R&B charts, and number 76 in the UK charts, this being Jackson's only chart entry in the UK.

 In the UK, the single was released as a two-part CD.
 The b-side was the original extended version of Jackson's 1984 hit Centipede.

+Reception

+A review in Billboard magazine called "Yours faithfully" a "finger-snappin' R&B shuffler", noting that her vocal delivery has become "notably more relaxed and playful" since her 1984 hit "Centipede".
+Reviewer Larry Flick goes on to comment that "The groove is a little docile...but the chorus seeps into the brain after a couple of spins".